-According to the gospel accounts, here are the miracles Jesus performed during his time on Earth.
-For the most part, Christians know that Jesus performed many miracles but may be surprised to learn of some they didn't know before.
+Most Christians know that Jesus accomplished many miracles but may be surprised to learn of some they didn't know before.
 Though this is an incomplete list according to John 21:25: "Jesus did many other things as well.
 If every one of them was written down, I suppose that even the whole world would not have room for the books that would be written."

 1. Jesus changed water into wine (John 2:1-11).